Aqua Line (Mumbai Metro): Background

 The Mumbai Metro Rail Corporation Ltd (MMRC), registered under provisions of Company Act, 1956, was constituted as a fully owned company of the MMRDA on 30 April 2008, as per state government directives.
-On 27 February 2012, the Central Government gave in-principle approval to the plan for Line 3.
+On 27 February 2012, the Central Government gave in-principle approval to the plan for the Aqua Line.
 In April 2012, the MMRDA announced plans to grant the MMRC increased management autonomy, in an effort to enhance the project's operational efficiency.

 Funding

 In early 2012, the MMRDA conducted talks with officials at Chhatrapati Shivaji International Airport (CSIA) to finance or construct the line's three stations at the airport and GVK SkyCity, a proposed nearby commercial development.
-Mumbai International Airport Limited (MIAL) agreed to bear the cost of constructing the three stations, which is expected to total ₹777 crore.
-According to MIAL's CEO, R.K.
-Jain, MIAL is willing to contribute to the metro's construction because of the potential increase in passenger convenience.
-MIAL estimated the cost of developing the metro lines in the airport as ₹518 crore.
+Mumbai International Airport Limited (MIAL) agreed to bear the cost of constructing the three stations, which was expected to total ₹777 crore.
+MIAL was willing to contribute to the metro's construction because of the potential increase in passenger convenience.
+In 2014, MIAL estimated the cost of developing the metro lines in the airport as ₹518 crore.

+MIAL inserted a 'metro component' in the User Development Fee charged at Mumbai Airport from 2016 to February 2023 to raise this amount.
+The charges of Rs 20 and Rs 120 per domestic and international departure respectively, were levied until the target sum was raised.

-In August 2012, the Urban Development Ministry rejected the Planning Commission's proposal to implement Line 3 in a public-private partnership (PPP) mode, having found the mode unsatisfactory for the Delhi Airport Metro Express.
+In August 2012, the Urban Development Ministry rejected the Planning Commission's proposal to implement the Aqua Line in a public-private partnership (PPP) mode, having found the mode unsatisfactory for the Delhi Airport Metro Express.
 The ministry instead proposed a funding pattern with a ratio of 20:80 between the Centre and the State.
 Of the State equity, 45% was proposed to be through a loan from the Japan International Cooperation Agency (JICA).

 In 2016, JICA commenced providing financial assistance for the project in the form of a soft loan through the MOUD (Ministry of urban development) as a "pass through assistance" at an annual rate of interest of 1.4% (interest free for monies given to consultants).
 This amounts to ₹13235 crore for the ₹23136 crore project.
 JICA will fund 57.2% of the equity.
 The soft loan has an interest rate of 1.44%.
 The other finance will come from the central and state equity of 10.4% each, sub-debt by the central government (4.4%), sub-debt by the state (7%), property development and impact fee (4.3%), stakeholder contribution from the Mumbai International Airport Ltd. (3.4%) and MMRDA grant/aside funding (2.9%).